-Fuel up with burgers and shakes at the Cardinal Drive-In or Rocky’s Grill & Soda Shop before heading to Pisgah National Forest, where Looking Glass Falls and Sliding Rock shed their splashy summer greens for raucous hues in autumn.
+Fuel up with burgers and shakes at the Cardinal Drive-In before heading to Pisgah National Forest, where Looking Glass Falls and Sliding Rock shed their splashy summer greens for raucous hues in autumn.

 Farther up the scenic Pisgah Highway, at the historic Cradle of Forestry, learn to camp out the old-fashioned way or attend the annual forest festival.
 Back in town, the only music heard on the Brevard Music Center’s campus this time of year comes from the birds, but they’re the perfect accompaniment to a peaceful stroll along the woodland paths.

 In Bryson City, the Tuckasegee is as constant as the sound of train whistles from the Great Smoky Mountains Railroad. photograph by Emily Chaplin and Chris Council